djstein/python-study-guide/README.md

-# Python Study Guide
+#Study Guide
-Python Study Guideå
+Python Study Guide

 ## Python Memory Management:
 Use of private heap containing all Python objects and data structures.
 User has no control, done by interpreter.